 Green Spending Share

-Our analysis covers the planned allocation of RRF funds published on March 5.
+Our analysis covers the planned allocation of RRF funds published in May 2021.
 It was written by Silver Sillak and Uku Lilleväli (Friends of the Earth Estonia - Estonian Green Movement) and Felix Heilmann (E3G).
 We are grateful to the Estonian Fund for Nature and to Magdolna Prantner (Wuppertal Institute) for providing valuable inputs.

 Estonia’s draft RPP measures allocates €100m to a green fund which will provide investment support to companies that develop technologies for the green transition